mbhall88/rasusa/README.md

     -c, --coverage <coverage>          The desired coverage to sub-sample the reads to.
     -g, --genome-size <genome-size>    Size of the genome to calculate coverage with respect to. i.e 4.3kb, 7Tb, 9000, 4.1MB etc.
-    -i, --input <input>                The fast{a,q} file to sub-sample.
+    -i, --input <input>...
+The fast{a,q} file(s) to subsample.
+For paired Illumina you may either pass this flag twice `-i r1.fq -i r2.fq` or give two files consecutively `-i r1.fq r2.fq`.
-    -o, --output <output>              Output file, stdout if not present.
+    -o, --output <output>...
+Output file(s), stdout if not present.
+For paired Illumina you may either pass this flag twice `-o o1.fq -o o2.fq` or give two files consecutively `-o o1.fq o2.fq`.
+NOTE: The order of the pairs is assumed to be the same as that given for --input.
+This option is required for paired input.
     -s, --seed <seed>                  Random seed to use.
 ```